TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 Let's consider an example.
 Two texts are pure white and placed on a bright black background.

 For the first, wider column, I use IBM Plex Serif font with a size of 17 pixels.
-I also use different weights: Semi-bold, bold, thin, light, italic, thin italic, and so on.
+I also set different weights: Semi-bold, bold, thin, light, italic, thin italic, and so on.
 The line height is set to auto, which results in 22 pixels.

 For the second, narrower column, I use IBM Plex Sans with a size of 21 pixels and regular weight.
 I also increased the line height to 34 pixels.